Five Considerations for Insurers Adopting Native Smartphone Crash Detection

 About IMS

-IMS (Insurance & Mobility Solutions) is a vehicle and driving data business, delivering enterprise solutions to global insurers, mobility operators and governments.
+IMS is a vehicle and driving data business, delivering enterprise solutions to global insurers, mobility operators and governments.
 The IMS DriveSync platform provides the capability for customers to improve their approach to pricing, customer engagement, risk management and claims handling by leveraging telematics data from any source – smartphone apps, aftermarket hardware and OEM embedded units.
 The company, with offices across the UK, Europe and North America, has analyzed over 15 billion driving miles and its algorithms are fed by trillions of data points each day.
 For more info visit ims.tech

 IMS Connected Claims